goldeneggg/structil/README.md

 I'd like to ...

-- handle conveniently not only known formatted JSON/YAML ___but also "UN"known formatted___ JSON/YAML __by field name access (like map)__
+- conveniently handle known ___and unknown___ formatted JSON/YAML
-- dive into the specific field in nested struct __by field name access (like map)__ conveniently Object conversion examples as follows
+- conveniently dive into the specific field in nested struct
-- verify simply if a field with the specified name exists
+- simply verify if a field with the specified name exists in object
 - etc

 ```
+*** JSON and YAML format is known or unknown ***

-JSON →↓        →→→→→→→   struct  →→→→↓
+JSON →↓        →→ (known case) struct  →→→→→→→→→↓→→ (use struct directly)
       ↓        ↑                                ↓
-      ↓→→ map →→→ "DynamicStruct" →→→ ”Getter" / "Finder"
+      ↓→→ map →→→ (unknown case) DynamicStruct →→→ Getter, Finder
       ↑
 YAML →↑
 ```